sharkattack51/GarageKit_for_Unity/README.md

 ## What is it?

-GaraegKit is framework that uses the Unity C#.
-I provide the template scene, some manager scripts, state scripts, utility scripts and directory structure.
+GaraegKit is Unity C# framework. provide the template scene, some manager scripts, state scripts, utility scripts and directory structure.

 http://debuglog.tumblr.com/post/100742681354/garagekit-for-unity

 ## How to use?

-1. open Main.unity
+1. open /Scenes/Main.unity
 2. and press the play.
 3. and customize your project.